 Note: FTP transfers files without encryption.
-For higher security, disable the FTP server, and transfer files with Secure CoPy (SCP).
+For higher security, disable the FTP server, and transfer files with SCP.
 Selecting and configuring Secure SHell (SSH) enables SCP automatically.

-At any time that you want a UPS to be accessible for management by InfraStruXure Central, FTP Server must be enabled in the Management Card interface of that UPS.
+At any time that you want a UPS to be accessible for management by InfraStruxure Central, FTP Server must be enabled in the NMC interface of that UPS.

-For detailed information on enhancing and managing the security of your system, see the Security Handbook, available on the Network Management Card Utility CD.
+For detailed information on enhancing and managing the security of your system, see the Security Handbook, available on the Network Management Card Utility CD or from the APC Web site.